Builder68/OpenEarlyMacsRAMexpansion/README.md

 ## KEY FEATURES

 • Configurable to add up to 4MB of RAM.

-• Compatible with Macintosh 128/512K (all LB revisions) using either Apple 128K ROM or ROM-INATOR, and the 512KE.
+• Compatible with Macintosh 128/512K/Ke (all LB revisions) using either Apple 128K Stock ROM or ROM-INATOR board.
+(It should work also with the MacSnap SCSI board, but I haven´t tested yet)

 • RAM expansion board can be disabled via DIP switch, restoring the Mac to its original state